 You Violated a Restraining Order Accidentally

 PC 273.6 should only be used to prosecute intentional violations of restraining, protective, or stay away orders.
-A lawyer could be able to prove that any breach of the order was the result of an accident.
+A lawyer could be able to prove that a breach of the order was the result of an accident.

 You Did Not Actually Violate the Order